nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

       1. Expected: No module is deleted from the list.
 Error details shown on console.
    4. Other incorrect delete commands: `rm`
       1. Expected: Error message similar to step 3.

+3. Editing an existing expense record
+   1. Prerequisites: Expense record exists in the list.
+   2. Test case: `edit 1`
+      1. Expected: Retrieves first expense record and asks user for field to edit.
+   3. Test case: `edit 0`
+      1. Expected: No expense record is retrieved to be edited.
+Error details shown on console.
+   4. Test case: <br>`edit 1` <br>`INVALIDFIELD randomvalue`
+      1. Expected: Retrieves first expense record, but does not edit any field due to unknown field parameter.
+Error details shown on console.

+4. Finding a specific expense record
+   1. Prerequisite: Expense record exists in the list and contains the word "test".
+   2. Test case: `find test`
+      1. Expected: Retrieves expense record which contains the word "test"
+   3. Test case: `find notest`
+      1. Expected: No expense record retrieved as keyword is not found in any record.
+   4. Test case: `find`
+      1. Expected: No expense record retrieved as keyword not specified.
+Error details shown on console.